eleijonmarck/eleijonmarck/content/posts/2019-09-09---introduction-to-algorithms-1.md

 ---
 title: Introduction to Algorithms
-date: 2019-09-09
+date: "2019-09-09T22:40:32.169Z"
-tags: ['algorithms', 'data-structures']
+template: "post"
-canonical_url: false
+draft: false
-series: true
+slug: "2-sum"
+category: "algorithms"
+tags:
+  - "data-structures"
+  - "algorithms"
+description: "Short introduction to why to learn algorithms"
-description: ""
+socialImage: ""
 ---

 This series will be covering the introduction of algorithms and their application.